 Digital Content Coordinator, RepresentUs

-A public health emergency is reminding Americans how useful it is to be able to vote at home.
+A public health emergency is reminding Americans how useful it is to be able to vote by mail.

 The ongoing Coronavirus (COVID-19) pandemic is upending American life as we know it.
 From shopping and socializing to daycare and dining out, our daily lives have screeched to a halt.
 But one thing hasn't changed: 2020 is a pivotal election year.